Search This Blog

 Bruce Jenner Physical Fitness Trail

-The running and fitness craze of the 1970s, and the popularity of Olympic champion Caitlyn Jenner, formerly known as Bruce Jenner, led to the creation of the "Bruce Jenner Physical Fitness Trail" at Lakewood Forest Preserve in Wauconda.
+The running and fitness craze of the 1970s and the popularity of Olympic champion Bruce Jenner, now known as Caitlyn Jenner, led to the creation of the "Bruce Jenner Physical Fitness Trail" at Lakewood Forest Preserve in Wauconda.

 Named in honor of the Olympic decathlon champion, the trail was dedicated on Wednesday, October 5, 1977.
 Jenner was on hand to cut the ribbon.